taitadam-eng/octograph/README.rst

 Installation
 ============

 Tested on Raspberry Pi Type B and Python 3.6.
-A Python virtualenv is recommended.

-Install the Python requirements with ``pip``
+Install the Python requirements with ``pip3``

 .. code:: bash